natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :width: 58%
    :align: center

-**Lets test out Phishing Box's Phishing Test!:** This online test will see if you can tell the difference between a phishing attempt and a legitimate form of communication through email and or other messaging platforms.
-Spam emails and even ones that hit our regular inbox are secretly set up to scrape important user data from us with clone like tactics, such as password recovery and bank statements that seem real but arent.
+**Lets test out Phishing Box's Phishing Test!:** This online test will see if you can tell the difference, between a phishing attempt and a legitimate form of communication, through email and or other messaging platforms.
+Spam emails, and even ones that hit our regular inbox, are secretly set up to scrape important user data from us with clone like tactics, such as password recovery and bank statements that seem real but arent.

 Take the phishing test online now `Click or Tap to Begin Test`_.